lankydan/rust-web-with-rocket/rust-web-with-rocket.md

         .get_result(connection)
 }
 ```
 This works slightly differently to the earlier `get` function.
 Rather than accessing a function on the `people::table` it is passed into another Diesel function, `insert_into`.
-As I mentioned earlier in the post, `InsertablePerson` was defined specifically new records, therefore the values from `person` are extracted thanks to the `from_person` helper function.
+As I mentioned earlier in the post, `InsertablePerson` was defined specifically for new records, therefore the values from `person` are extracted thanks to the `from_person` helper function.
 Remember that no ID is included on this struct.
-Like before, `get_result` is called again to execute the insert statement.
+Like before, `get_result` is called again to execute the statement.

 ## Connection pooling - A bit of everything